mfrasca/ecto/guides/howtos/Navigating Relations.md

   []
 ```

-There will surely be also cases where it is easier to write the complete query, have it
+There will surely be cases where it is easier to write the complete query, have it executed
-executed verbatim by the remote engine, collect the result and process it through a schemaless
+verbatim by the remote engine, collect the result and process it through a schemaless
 `Botany.Repo.insert_all` or `update_all` as seen before.
 Anyhow, we better try to rework our
 queries into their equivalent Ecto code, as to guarantee the highest portability for our code.

-When working at a software with strict performance requirements, you would definitely evaluate
+When working at a software with strict performance requirements, you would definitely review
 and refine your queries, at least the ones which your software would execute most frequently.
 Here, after all, we're just doing a migration, so paying so much care to efficiency is possibly
 not such a crucial issue.

 ### Out-of-the-box thoughts

 As said, we work all migrations schemaless.
-And what we wrote, this *migration file*, it's a
+Also notice: this *migration file* is a `exs`
-`exs` script.
+script.

 Said in the opposite order, it might sound funny: to alter our database schema, we wrote a
 script in Elixir that makes no use of our Elixir schemas.
 So what's the point?